‘Big Brother 20’ Week 4 Spoilers: New HOH Under Fire For Slut Shaming

 — Big Brother (@CBSBigBrother) July 20, 2018

 Adding major fuel to the fire was Sam’s defense of the men in the house who’s flirty behavior she excused simply because they are men.
-When referencing Tyler’s flirty ways with Kaitlyn, Sam said: “Yeah, but he’s a man…he can’t help himself,” which has been documented on Twitter.
+When referencing Tyler’s flirty ways with Kaitlyn, Sam said, “Yeah, but he’s a man…he can’t help himself,” which has been documented on Twitter.

 Within days, Sam went from being the loveable underdog to the most hated houseguest.